perigee/musee/README.md

 Hypothesis:

-1. If the cities population are correlated with the number of visitors of museums
+1. Whether the cities population are correlated with the number of visitors of museums
-2. If the cities' international tourists are correlated with the number of visitors of museums
+2. Whether the cities' international tourists are correlated with the number of visitors of museums

 ## References